gsempe/plan/README.md

 # Plan

-This is my daily work...
+This is my daily work

 ## Tags